web analytics

 » 10950 SW 211 St., Cutler Bay 33189

-FREE: Tickets for the Halloween event at The Moss Center are FREE (available starting October 10th) at mosscenter.org.
+FREE: Tickets for the Halloween event at The Moss Center are FREE (available starting October 11th) at mosscenter.org.
 Admission to all parts of the event, including the Spooky Symphony performances, is general admission and first come, first served.

-Holiday Pops Concert
+Holiday Melodies Concert

-HOLIDAY POPS
+HOLIDAY MELODIES

 TIME: TWO SHOWS 7:00 PM AND 8:00 PM